justme-1968/homebridge-fhem/README.md

   the order of the transformations is as follows: part, values, valueOn/valueOff, threshold, maxValue/minValue/minStep, invert

-//TODO: multiple occurances of the same characteristic with different paramters -> e.g. multiple switches for the same or harmony activities

 and for homekit -> FHEM:
   cmd: the set command to use: set <device> <cmd> <value>